komalsanwal1/Notes-Guru/README.md

 ## Overview

-NoteGuru is a Next.js web application built to help students and learners manage and understand their study materials more effectively.
+NotesGuru is a Next.js web application built to help students and learners manage and understand their study materials more effectively.
 It leverages Generative AI (via Genkit) to offer powerful text processing capabilities, including OCR for handwritten notes, text simplification, summarization, Q&A generation, and an interactive study chat assistant.

 The application is designed with a clean, modern, and responsive user interface using ShadCN UI components and Tailwind CSS.